 Group 1: Able to chew food thoroughly, have good "chewing function", meaning have enough teeth to chew properly.

-Chewing food affects blood sugar levels in type 2 diabetics
+Chewing food affects blood glucose levels in type 2 diabetics

 Group 2: Unable to chew food thoroughly due to severely damaged teeth.

-To assess the participants' average blood sugar levels, the researchers measured their average HbA1c blood sugar level.
-HbA1c reflects average blood sugar levels over the past 2-3 months.
+To assess the participants' average blood sugar levels, the researchers measured their HbA1c.
+HbA1c reflects average blood sugar levels over the past 2–3 months.

-Results showed that the HbA1c level of the group that did not chew food thoroughly was 2% higher than those who were able to chew food thoroughly, according to Medical News Today.
+Results showed that the HbA1c level of the group that did not chew food thoroughly was 2% higher than that of those who were able to chew food thoroughly, according to Medical News Today.

 HbA1c levels in good chewers were 7.48 compared with 9.42 in poor chewers.